NornaDragon/The-Monster-Dungeon/README.md

 cs-30 major project spring 2023

-## Code from other projects to keep in mind
+## Code from other projects to keep in mind (credited to Schellenberg)
 ### Walker-OOP

     class Walker {